himanshuRepo/NIA_applc/README.md

-# NIA_applc
+# Nature Inspired Algorithms with Applications
-Nature Inspired Algorithms with Applications
+Content of workshop at JIMS, Delhi